-What pronouns do I use with a drag queen?
+What pronouns do I use for a drag queen?
 Depends on the queen.
 In drag, you refer to her with female pronouns.
 Out of drag, it depends.
 If she’s a trans woman (or cis woman), use she/her.
 If the queen’s a man, use he/him.
 If the queen’s non-binary, use they/them.

 So do they want to be women?
 No. Some are cis men, and are very much dudes, they just like to play a character.
 Others are trans or cis women, and they are women, their drag persona is a character too.

 Are all drag queens gay?
 No. Most of them are though.
 There are also quite a few bisexuals who do drag.
 Anyone of any gender or sexuality can do drag, however it takes a lot of work.
-RuPaul’s Drag Race is arguably the biggest drag platform, but it is criticised for being limited and now showing all kinds of drag.
+RuPaul’s Drag Race is arguably the biggest drag platform, but it is criticised for being limited and not showing all kinds of drag.

 Do straight guys and lesbians find drag queens attractive?
 Can’t speak for anyone other than me, but I’m sure there are many who do.
 I find a lot of drag queens attractive.